xyunsw/comp3411-ass2-tests/README.md

 ## My Outputs
 - Train on training set (first 1500) and test on test set (last 500)
 - Train and test on training set
-- Train on full dataset and
+- Train on full dataset and test on test set

 ## Make your own tests
 - Run: bash mktest.sh <training_set> <test_set> to make your own tests.
 Before doing this you might want to remove all of my tests

 ## Issues
 - If you encounter any issues/bugs, please open a github issue or post on the form or email me (email address hidden in git log).
 We don't have much time now.
-So focusing on report would be better.
+So focusing on our report would be better.